arunvisvajeetrs/github_iac_demo/README.md

 *   Create a GitHub repository (or use an existing one)

-*   Use the Terraform .gitignore template to avoid committing state files or secrets _Trust me, committing your terraform.tfstate is career suicide._
+*   Use the Terraform .gitignore template to avoid committing state files or secrets

 ### 3\.
 GitHub Personal Access Token (PAT)